VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 # Generation finished
 ```
 ### Auth Key
-The Auth Key is trusted as the second signer of the Firmware and Trust Lists.
+The Auth Key is trusted as the second signer of the firmware and TrustLists.

 | Command | Result                                                                                                                |
 |---------|-----------------------------------------------------------------------------------------------------------------------|
 | ```3```      | Virgil Trust Provisioner generates 2 Auth Keys  |

 #### Generating Auth Key
 After Auth Keys are generated they have to be signed with one of the Recovery keys.
-You also can add a coment about the Key purpose.
-Auth Key guards against the unauthorized use of Firmware and Trust List.
-Auth Keys sign Firmwares and the Trust Lists.
-Public key is stored in Tust list and private key is stored in db.
+You also can add a comment about the Key purpose.
+Auth Key guards against the unauthorized use of firmware and TrustList.
+Auth Keys sign firmwares and the TrustLists.
+Public key is stored in the TrustList and the private key is stored in db.

 **Example**